-CAUTION: Whenever you make changes to the System Setup program or change settings for built-in devices, you must run the Resource Configuration Utility (RCU), make any necessary changes, and save the system configuration information.
-Failure to do so may cause resource conflicts between Peripheral Component Interconnect (PCI) devices (such as PCI expansion cards, the built-in video controller, or the built-in small computer system interface [SCSI] host adapter).
-See "Configuring PCI Expansion Cards" in Chapter 5 for more information about how PCI devices are configured based on settings in the Resource Configuration Utility.
+NOTICE: Whenever you make changes to the System Setup program or change settings for integrated devices, you must run the RCU, make any necessary changes, and save the system configuration information.
+Failure to do so may cause resource conflicts between PCI devices (such as PCI expansion cards, the integrated video controller, or the integrated small computer system interface [SCSI] host adapter).
+See "Configuring PCI Expansion Cards" for more information about how PCI devices are configured based on settings in the RCU.